Optimized Minimal 3D Gaussian Splatting: Implementation details

 All experiments were conducted using an NVIDIA RTX 4090.
-Our method was implemented within the mini-splatting~\cite{msv1} framework and trained for 30K iterations.
-At the 20K iteration simplification process, local distinctiveness scoring was incorporated.
+Our method was implemented within the Mini-Splatting~\cite{msv1} framework and trained for 30K iterations.
+At the 20K iteration simplification process, local distinctiveness scoring was incorporated where the factor $\lambda$ was set to 2.
+The dimension of appearance features $D$ was set to 3.
 Scale and rotation were trained from the initial training, while appearance features were introduced at 15K iterations.
 At this stage, the static features were initialized using the spherical harmonics DC coefficients trained until 15K iterations, whereas view-dependent features were initialized as zero vectors.

 From 29K iterations (last 1K iterations), SVQ (Sub-Vector Quantization) was applied to per-Gaussian features.
 As mentioned in the paper, to enhance training efficiency, K-means clustering was performed once.
 The assigned indices based on K-means were fixed, and only the codebooks were optimized for the remaining 1K iterations.
 For SVQ, different bit allocations were assigned. \begin{itemize} \item Scale: length 1, $2^6$ codes for each sub-vector \item Rotation: length 2, $2^9$ codes for each sub-vector \item Appearance features: length 2, $2^{10}$ codes for each sub-vector \end{itemize} The length 1 SVQ applied to scale can be interpreted as scalar quantization, dynamically learning the quantization range with the codebooks.
 All codes in the codebook are stored with 16-FP precision.